BaDnja/Password-Generator/README.md

     - Numbers and
     - Symbols.

-You can check out the live version [here](http://www.badnja.com/c/passgen/).

 ![Password Generator](images/passgen.png)
 ## What I Learned
 Below are listed thing i learned in this challenge (links provided after the list):